While PFMA monitors a multitude of proposed legislation, it focuses on certain priorities at the national and state level.

 PFMA members rely heavily on a transportation network that is safe, reliable and fast.
 Complementing our focus on state infrastructure development, we also are prioritizing work to promote good policy at the federal level.

-With many food assistance programs funded and governed at the federal level, PFMA recognizes the importance of focusing advocacy on this issue toward Congress and USDA’s Food and Nutrition Service.
-In addition to increased funding, priorities for the association include safeguarding consumer choice and making sure programs do not stagnate by consistently improving and adding enhancements like online access.
+With many food assistance programs funded and governed at the federal level, PFMA recognizes the importance of focusing advocacy on this issue toward Congress, USDA’s Food and Nutrition Service, and the Farm Bill.
+In addition to safeguarding funding for programs like SNAP, priorities for the association include protecting consumer choice and making sure programs do not stagnate by consistently improving and adding enhancements like online access.

 PFMA opposes an outright ban on all vapor/e-cigarette products and flavors and, instead, supports regulating and restricting the sale of the products to those over 21 years of age.
 PFMA believes restrictions on flavors and types of tobacco products will simply drive sales of these products underground to an illegal, unsafe black market, exacerbating crime and public health challenges rather than easing them.